How to Start Print on Demand Shopify Store

 Here are four possible ways to create your product design.

 • Your first option is to do it yourself.
 This option is excellent for people skilled in image editing tools and Photoshop.
-You save design costs and possibly increase your profit margin since you’re not spending on the designer.
+You save design costs and possibly increase your profit margin since you’re not spending on a designer.

 • Next, you can hire professional designers at marketplaces like Fiverr and Upwork if you want a high-quality job.
 These people are experts in their trade and can guarantee your design availability in different formats, sizes, and colors.

 Whatever option suits you, make sure the design is excellent.
-The success of your business largely depends on product design and its quality.
+The success of your business largely depends on product design and quality.

 Your product design should tap into and resonate with your target audience’s emotions and culture.